milan252525/orm-convertor/benchmarks/README.md

+Visual studio projects containing unit and benchmark tests for 7 different .NET ORMs.

 # Database setup
 Dockerfile is provided to initialize Microsoft SQL Server database and fill it with data.
-Tested using podman.
+Tested using Podman and Docker.

 Build image:
 `podman build -t orm-comparison .`